Regain Volume Lost After a Mastectomy in Austin, TX

 - You will not be undergoing radiation treatment that can significantly affect the short- and long-term success of a procedure involving breast implants

 Reconstruction using breast implants can be performed at the time of the mastectomy or at a point after the mastectomy is completed.
 The choice is yours but may be impacted by whether you will have additional cancer treatment after surgery or other variables specific to your situation.
-Dr. Fisher will discuss your desires and expectations to help you choose the best approach and will work closely with your surgical oncologist to ensure the best possible outcome.
+Your plastic surgeon will discuss your desires and expectations to help you choose the best approach and will work closely with your surgical oncologist to ensure the best possible outcome.

 The Value of a Personal Touch

-Dr. Fisher's commitment to patient education on reconstruction with breast implants and other procedures is evident throughout this site and in every visit with her.
-Patients who choose Christine Fisher MD will come to find that their plastic surgeon wants to get to know them as individuals, as well as to provide honest answers to any of their questions about what to expect before, during, and after surgery.
+Our team's commitment to patient education on reconstruction with breast implants and other procedures is evident throughout this site and in every visit with our surgeons.
+Patients who choose Austin Plastic & Reconstructive Surgery will come to find that their plastic surgeon wants to get to know them as individuals, as well as to provide honest answers to any of their questions about what to expect before, during, and after surgery.

 Options in Reconstruction with Breast Implants

-Dr. Fisher uses silicone breast implants for her patients seeking breast reconstruction due to their more natural look and feel.
+Our reconstructive plastic surgeons use silicone breast implants for patients seeking breast reconstruction due to their more natural look and feel.
 Long-term safety studies have established the safety of silicone breast implants.
 These silicone breast implants come in both teardrop (anatomical) and round shapes, each of which will produce a slightly different effect.
-Dr. Fisher will help you determine the right shape for you based on your body proportions and your desired result.
-In addition, you will be able to select between smooth and textured breast implant shells, as well as a range of sizes to give you a natural, balanced appearance.
+Your surgeon will help you determine the right shape for you based on your body proportions and your desired result to give you a natural, balanced appearance.